 Either way, I really enjoyed the big metropolis that was La Paz.
 The skyline was stacked with colors, the streets were bustling with life and the food scene was much more developed than in Sucre.

-When it came down to it, I couldn’t reason venturing into the San Pedro Prison with Kiersten, even though it appeared to be open.
+When it came down to it, I couldn’t reason venturing into the San Pedro Prison, even though it appeared to be open.
 When we walked up to the gate to ask around for a tour, I witnessed a sea of men standing around inside.
 This was not a very comforting scene for a blonde abroad so we pulled the chute.

 Regardless of backing out of the prison experience we managed to have a great time in the city.